Communication and I/O Control

 DO signal

-In this method, the communication between the external device and the Mech-MSR software is based on industrial protocols, and the laser profiler is triggered by Mech-MSR to acquire data.
+In this method, communication between external devices and Mech-MSR is protocol-based, and the laser profiler is triggered by Mech-MSR to acquire data.

 method 1

-The interaction between an external device, Mech-MSR, and the laser profiler is as follows:
+The interaction flow among external devices, Mech-MSR, and the laser profiler is as follows:

-1. The external device sends a command to trigger the Mech-MSR project to run.
+1. An external device sends a command to trigger a Mech-MSR project.

-2. The Mech-MSR project starts to run and triggers the laser profiler to acquire data.
+2. The Mech-MSR project starts and triggers the laser profiler to acquire data.

-3. Upon Mech-MSR receiving the acquired data, the project continues its execution until completion.
+3. After Mech-MSR receives the data acquired by the profiler, it continues running the project until completion.

-4. According to the commands sent by the external device, Mech-MSR returns results to the external device accordingly.
+4. Mech-MSR returns corresponding results to the external device based on received commands.

-In this method, the external device triggers the laser profiler to acquire data.
-Mech-MSR automatically runs the corresponding project upon receiving the acquired data (namely that Run upon Image Update is enabled) and sends the project execution result to the external device through the TCP ASCII protocol or DO signals.
+In this method, an external device triggers the laser profiler to acquire data.
+After receiving the acquired data, Mech-MSR runs the project (that is, Run upon image update is enabled), and sends project results to the external device through the TCP ASCII protocol or DO signals.

-External trigger introduces no delay and provides fast response.
+External triggering has no delay and provides fast response.

 method 2

-The interaction between an external device, Mech-MSR, and the laser profiler is as follows:
+The interaction flow among external devices, Mech-MSR, and the laser profiler is as follows:

-1. The external device triggers the laser profiler to acquire data.
+1. An external device triggers the laser profiler to acquire data.

-3. According to the configuration, Mech-MSR sends the project execution results of the project to the external device.
+3. Mech-MSR sends project results to the external device based on the configuration.

-• Based on the DO configuration in Mech-MSR, obtaining the overall quality judgment result (OK or NG) of the Mech-MSR project through the general DO terminals of the laser profiler.
+• Through the general DO terminals on the laser profiler based on DO configuration in Mech-MSR, to obtain the overall quality judgment result (OK or NG) of the Mech-MSR project.

 Method 3: DI Trigger + External Trigger

-In this method, the external device triggers the laser profiler to acquire data, triggers the Mech-MSR project to run through general-purpose DI terminals, and obtains the project results through the TCP ASCII protocol or DO signals.
+In this method, an external device triggers the laser profiler to acquire data, triggers Mech-MSR project execution through general DI terminals, and obtains project results through the TCP ASCII protocol or DO signals.

-External trigger introduces no delay and provides fast response.
+External triggering has no delay and provides fast response.

 method 3

-The interaction between an external device, Mech-MSR, and the laser profiler is as follows:
+The interaction flow among external devices, Mech-MSR, and the laser profiler is as follows:

-1. The external device triggers the laser profiler to acquire data.
+1. An external device triggers the laser profiler to acquire data.

-2. Based on the DI configuration in Mech-MSR, the external device triggers the corresponding Mech-MSR project to run through the general-purpose DI terminals of the laser profiler.
+2. Based on DI configuration in Mech-MSR, the external device triggers the corresponding Mech-MSR project through the general DI terminals on the profiler.

-3. According to the configuration, Mech-MSR sends the project execution results of the project to the external device.
+3. Mech-MSR sends project results to the external device based on the configuration.

-In this method, the external device triggers the laser profiler to acquire data and communicates with the Mech-MSR software based on industrial protocols.
+In this method, an external device triggers the laser profiler to acquire data while communicating with Mech-MSR through a protocol.

-External trigger introduces no delay and provides fast response.
+External triggering has no delay and provides fast response.

 method 4

-The interaction between an external device, Mech-MSR, and the laser profiler is as follows:
+The interaction flow among external devices, Mech-MSR, and the laser profiler is as follows:

-1. The external device triggers the laser profiler to acquire data.
+1. An external device triggers the laser profiler to acquire data.

-2. The external device sends a command to trigger the Mech-MSR project to run.
+2. The external device sends a command to trigger a Mech-MSR project.

-3. According to the commands sent by the external device, Mech-MSR returns results to the external device accordingly.
+3. Mech-MSR returns corresponding results to the external device based on received commands.

 Method 5: DI Trigger + Software Trigger

-In this method, the external device triggers the Mech-MSR project to run via a general-purpose DI terminal of the lase profiler and obtains the project execution result through DO signals.
-The laser profiler is triggered by Mech-MSR to acquire data.
+In this method, an external device triggers Mech-MSR project execution through the general DI terminals on the laser profiler, and obtains project results through DO signals.
+The laser profiler is triggered by Mech-MSR for data acquisition.

-External devices can only obtain the overall quality judgment result (OK or NG) of the project; measurement values and their individual judgment results are not available.
+External devices can only obtain the overall quality judgment result (OK or NG) of the project, but cannot obtain measurement values or their judgment results.

 method 5

-The interaction between an external device, Mech-MSR, and the laser profiler is as follows:
+The interaction flow among external devices, Mech-MSR, and the laser profiler is as follows:

-1. Based on the DI configuration in Mech-MSR, the external device triggers the corresponding Mech-MSR project to run through the general-purpose DI terminals of the laser profiler.
+1. Based on DI configuration in Mech-MSR, an external device triggers the corresponding Mech-MSR project through the general DI terminals on the laser profiler.

-2. The Mech-MSR project starts to run and triggers the laser profiler to acquire data.
+2. The Mech-MSR project starts and triggers the laser profiler to acquire data.

-3. Based on the DO configuration in Mech-MSR, the external device obtains the overall quality judgment result (OK or NG) of the Mech-MSR project through the general-purpose DO terminals of the laser profiler.
+3. Based on DO configuration in Mech-MSR, the external device obtains the overall quality judgment result of the Mech-MSR project through the general DO terminals on the profiler.

 Is this page helpful?